 The National Cancer Institute (NCI) now warns that the way we grill meats may be contributing to cancer risk.
 Generally, experts at this institute recommend:

-- Avoiding direct exposure of meat to an open flame or a hot metal surface and avoiding prolonged cooking times.
+- Avoiding direct exposure of meat to an open flame and avoiding prolonged cooking times.

 - Using a microwave oven to cook meat prior to exposure to high temperatures to substantially reduce the time that meat must be in contact with high heat to finish cooking.